Atlanta, GA · Entrepreneur · Mentor

 New country.
 Simple — but not easy.

-In 2012, I moved to the United States with my family.
-The networks you spent years building don't transfer.
-The credibility you earned doesn't follow you across borders.
+In 2012 I moved to the United States with my family.
+The networks don't transfer.
+The credibility you earned doesn't follow you.
 You begin again — not from zero, because you carry everything you've learned, but from invisible.

-I found real estate.
 I built GulfLet.
-I learned a new market from the inside out.
-And eventually I founded S.E.A.M.S.
-Group LLC — an integrated real estate services holding company with four divisions across the Southeast.
+Learned real estate from the inside.
+Eventually founded S.E.A.M.S.
+Group LLC — an integrated real estate services holding company across the Southeast.
 Reinvention is not starting over.
 It's starting from everything you know.

 GulfLetSEAMS Group LLCAtlanta, GAReinvention